 - What is an Account Information Service Provider?

 An Account Information Service Provider (AISP) is a third party that can store an overview of payments on behalf of the consumer via payment accounts with one or more banks.

 - How can a third party access a payment account?

 The third party must be in possession of a licence from a supervisor and will only be granted access after a consumer has given his or her explicit consent.

 - How long is the permission valid for?

 Permission is valid for 90 days and must then be renewed.

 In the Netherlands there are 4 supervisors: De Nederlandsche Bank, De Autoriteit Consumenten en Markt, De Autoriteit Financiële Markten en De Autoriteit Persoonsgegevens.
 In other European countries, similar institutions take care of the supervision.

 - What are the possibilities for businesses?

 Companies that manifest themselves as third parties can offer their advertisements, offers and advice tailored to their customers needs.
-Apps that simplify the lives of both businesses and consumers, like Tikkie and Parking Apps, are the future.
+Apps that simplify the lives of both businesses and consumers, like Parking Apps, are the future.
 The Internet of Things is growing explosively, more and more devices are getting their own connection to the Internet, with third parties being able to take care of payments.
 Third parties can also check whether there is sufficient balance for a write-off and accounting packages can easily be linked to the bank's payment environment.